 Welcome to 3rd grade!
 I hope that everyone had a nice weekend!
-This is our schedule for the week of 5/15- 5/19/17.
+Our 3rd grade begins maptesting this week.
+On Tuesday, students will take the Language test, and Thursday will be the Science test.
+This is our schedule for the remainder of the week.

 Reading: Each week, we read one short story from our anthology unit.
-This unit’s theme is Good Neighbors!
-For this week, we will read an informational narrative entitled “Armadillo from Amarillo”.
-Students will identify the cause and effect situations throughout the text.
-They will also practice making inferences.
-There will be an open book quiz this week.
+This unit’s theme is Something Special!
+For this week, we will read a mystery entitled “Nate the Great: San Francisco Detective”.
+Students will practice decoding skills and identify literary forms.
+There will NOT be an open book quiz this week.

 Homework: We have homework every night except for Fridays.
 There will always be homework in 3 subject areas.
 For reading, students are asked to read for 20 minutes and write in their reading logs.
 They are able to choose their own independent reading book to read at home.
 In addition, students will be assigned one page of math homework along with a spelling assignment.
 All homework will be written in their assignment notebooks and kept in their take home folders.

 Thank you for all of your help and support.
 Please e-mail me at email@example.com